Our History and the Christian Connection

 Pedro Fernandez de Quiros

-No one was sure that Australia existed, except for the Aborigines who were living here.
+Many people in the then known world were not really sure that Australia existed, except for the Aborigines who were living here.
 In other parts of the world there were stories and myths about a great big continent somewhere in the vast southern oceans.
 In the second half of the fifteenth century seafaring adventurers were being sent on expeditions to search for this mysterious land, hoping to find wealth and fame.

 One such adventurer was Pedro Fernandez de Quiros who was born in Portugal.
 He was brought up with a deep belief in God and was full of idealism and missionary zeal.
 Pedro believed that he was divinely chosen to find this mysterious Southland and to introduce the inhabitants to the one true God.

 He was fortunate enough to work many years for the King of Spain and eventually won the King’s and the Pope’s approval to make a voyage to search for the Southland.
 He sailed west from Callao, Peru, as others had done.
 Five months later he sighted land and with great celebrations took possession of it in the name of His Majesty and Jesus Christ.
 He planted a large cross and read a proclamation: